bugsbugsbux/jjj/README.md

 #### Evaluation:

-The examples should already have given most of these rules away:
+The examples should have given away almost all of these rules
+implicitly:

 - Evaluation works right to left!
 A reader should do the same.
   ```J